 - Upper Funnel Awareness (resources such as blog content and video views)

 - Middle Funnel Research (product, solutions and services content)

 - Conversion Action (form submissions for more information, live chat initiations, clicks to call, etc.)

 Let’s say you have a certain page on your website that you really want users to look at, because you believe it’ll have a significant impact on conversions.
-Optimizations can be made to pages identified as high value or low value through user scoring.
-If 75% of users who fall into your “High Value Users” audience are viewing a “Education” content, then this might be considered a high value page that has significant impact on the user’s journey.
+Optimizations can be made to pages identified as high-value or low-value through user scoring.
+If 75% of users who fall into your “High-Value Users” audience are viewing a “Education” content, then this might be considered a high-value page that has a significant impact on the user’s journey.